Peergos/Peergos/README.md

 Sign-up
 ----
-We run a server at https://peergos.net/.
-There are a limited number of free accounts available.
-You can upgrade to a paid account to get more storage.
+We run a paid server at https://peergos.net/.

 Tech book
 ---------